 Genetic algorithm learns to walk

-Thursday 24 July 2003This is more than 21 years old.
+Thursday 24 July 2003This is over 21 years old.
 Be careful.

 Darwin in a Box is an article about the work of Torsten Reil, who created a convincingly natural walking animation by constructing a virtual joint system with a neural network to control the muscles, and let a genetic algorithm find the “best” neural network parameters.
 In 20 generations, he went from random flailing to a smoothly striding figure.